Brand health can be defined as the metrics that determine how effective your brand is and how customers perceive it.

 Do employees interact with customers in a way consistent with your brand promise and positioning?

 Are executives fully committed to the brand position and supportive of branding efforts?

-Through things like brand funnels, you can measure if customers are aware of your brand along with its relevance to them.
+Through things like brand funnels, you can measure if customers are aware of your brand and its relevance to them.
 A brand funnel tracks people’s relationship to your brand from the wide top of the funnel where people are aware of your brand to the bottom of the funnel where they love your brand so much, they recommend it to their friends.

 The brand funnel

 Interest: People are interested and consider your brand among others when making a choice.